Perfect matchings in 3-partite 3-uniform hypergraphs: An absorption lemma for -partite -graphs

 Thus, using Markov's inequality, we derive that with probability at least $1/2$

 Hence, with positive probability the family $F$ has all properties stated in \eqref{eqn:|F|}, \eqref{eqn:L(T)} and \eqref{eqn:F}.
-By deleting all the intersecting balanced $m$-sets and non-absorbing $m$-sets in such a family $F$, we get a subfamily $F'$ consisting of pairwise disjoint balanced $m$-sets, which satisfies
+Delete one $m$-set from each intersecting pair in such a family~$F$.
+Further remove all non-absorbing $m$-sets, we get a subfamily~$F'$ consisting of pairwise disjoint balanced $m$-sets, which satisfies